-C. Hood use
+- C. Hood use - 1.

-- a.
 Work surfaces should be kept clean and clear when hood is not in use.
-All objects should be kept inset at least 6 inches behind the sash. - b.
-Large equipment used in a hood should be raised an inch or more off the hood base to allow airflow under it. - c.
-When using a perchloric acid hood, the wash-down system should be used prior to using perchloric acid within the hood. - d.
-Spills and residues within a hood should be cleaned up promptly.

-D. Hood storage
+All objects should be kept inset at least 6 inches behind the sash. - 2.
+Large equipment used in a hood should be raised an inch or more off the hood base to allow airflow under it. - 3.
+When using a perchloric acid hood, the wash-down system should be used prior to using perchloric acid within the hood. - 4.
+Spills and residues within a hood should be cleaned up promptly. - D. Hood storage

-- a.
-Fume hoods shall not be used primarily for the storage of chemicals or for evaporating chemicals from containers. - b.
-The use of shelving within a hood is recommended to enhance design airflow within the hood by letting air exhaust more readily from the rear interior openings to the duct. - c.
+- 1. Chemical fume hoods shall not be used primarily for the storage of chemicals or for evaporating chemicals from containers. - 2.
+The use of shelving within a hood is recommended to enhance design airflow within the hood by letting air exhaust more readily from the rear interior openings to the duct. - 3.
 Contents within a hood should not block rear openings at any level.
 Baffles should not be completely closed off.

-G-II.
+II.
 BIOLOGICAL SAFETY CABINETS